An introduction to the mausoleum of the DPRK leaders in Pyongyang.

 Visitors under 17 are not allowed to visit the Kumsusan Palace of the Sun.

-• You should follow all of the above visiting regulations.
+• You are required to follow all of the above visiting regulations.

 • Paying a visit to the Kumsusan Palace of the Sun will usually mean an early morning start.
 It is important to know what time you are leaving in the morning, and make sure to be on time and dressed appropriately.
 This is particularly important for national holidays when the Kumsusan Palace of the Sun may be extremely busy.
 It is important to get there early to make sure you don’t fall behind the potential large queues of other visitors.